Above: Click map to enlarge.

 17: Walk a little further along the road and you will soon see a small bridge on your left over the Goyt.
 A path on the left will take you down to this ancient packhorse bridge.
 A plaque explains that it was moved here from Goyt’s Bridge just before the valley was flooded.
 (Click here for information and photos of the bridge.)

 18: Walk back up to the road, turning left to continue.
-Look out for a footpath on the left as the road bends to the right.
-Walk down here and follow the direction of the metal footpath sign which points towards Buxton.
-Go over the footbridge and turn right.
+Look out for a footbridge on the left as the road bends to the right.
+Cross here and follow the direction of the sign towards Buxton.
+(Alternatively, cross the packhorse bridge and take the path sloping up to the left, then turn right along a narrow track and you soon reach the footbridge.)

 19: Keep on this narrow path as it winds across the moorland, ignoring tracks that go off to the left, until you reach a junction of paths beside a footpath sign.
 Take the left fork which continues in the same direction, up the slope.